PeterBoberg/montyhall/README.md

 The simulations chooses to keep the first selected box 50% of the times and takes the other box the other half.

-Enter the abount of simulations to do...
+Enter the number of simulations to do...
 ![alt text](https://github.com/PeterBoberg/montyhall/blob/master/Images/1.png)